 Make sure you update the information on your listings so that all information displayed is correct and up-to-date.
 If you are making changes to your rental price, also make sure your listings show the updated nightly rate.

 All hosts who use the new service fee will have a 0% service fee displayed on their listings.
 This creates a more transparent booking process and will encourage potential guests to follow through with their bookings, as they won’t receive a sudden price hike right as they confirm their checkout and payment.

 A consequent benefit of the host-only fee is that your bookings are likely to increase.
 By increasing your rates, you can safeguard your net revenue, and guests will be eager to book as no additional fee will be applied.

-Airbnb charges a higher host-only fee of 16% to hosts who use a super strict cancelation policy, whereas hosts who use a moderate or flexible policy are charged less.
-By opting for a less rigid cancelation policy, you can lower your fee costs and easily increase your overall Airbnb payout.
-Due to the ongoing COVID-19 pandemic, guests will also be more likely to book a rental that offers a flexible cancelation policy.
+Airbnb charges a higher host-only fee of 16% to hosts who use a super strict cancellation policy, whereas hosts who use a moderate or flexible policy are charged less.
+By opting for a less rigid cancellation policy, you can lower your fee costs and easily increase your overall Airbnb payout.
+Due to the ongoing COVID-19 pandemic, guests will also be more likely to book a rental that offers a flexible cancellation policy.

 Even though the host-only fee can bring in more bookings for your business, you are still paying a higher fee than before.
 To ensure the fee doesn’t cut into your net earnings, be sure to calculate your ideal nightly rate, considering the higher fee you will be paying given a new fee structure.

 To maximize your profits, change your prices regularly according to seasonality and changes in market supply and demand.
 The best idea would be to use a dynamic pricing tool to help you define and set accurate prices.